shinnkikuchi/aks_robots/README.md

-# Replication package for Adachi, Kawaguchi, and Saito (2022) "Robots and Employment: Evidence from Japan, 1978-2017."
+# Replication package for Adachi, Kawaguchi, and Saito (2022)

+Please cite Adachi, Kawaguchi, and Saito (2022) "Robots and Employment: Evidence from Japan, 1978-2017" when using our data.

 ## How to replicate